mookiedog/ptwd/README.md

 git clone https://github.com/raspberrypi/pico-examples
 ```

-You can look through the examples at your leisure, but the ptwd project will be using the 'onewire' library contained in the examples.
+You can look through the examples at your leisure, but this 'ptwd' project will be using the 'onewire' library contained in the examples.

 ## Getting the PTWD Project Source Code

-Start VS code running.
-You can start it from Windows by typing its name in the seach box 'code'.
-You can start it from any terminal window running linux by typing 'code&'.

 To get the PTWD project on your system using the command line: